AltaPay/plugin-netsuite/wiki.md

 **Alternative payment methods**

-If you support alternative payment methods (e.g. wallet, ePayment etc.), you can add the alternative web shop’s payment methods by follow the instructions below
+If you support alternative payment methods (e.g. wallet, ePayment etc.), you can add the alternative web shop’s payment methods by following the instructions below

 >**Notes.**

 >Alternative payment as gift cards and some invoice providers (Klarna and Arvato) are not supported.
-Alternative payments is only available for web shops using SiteBuilder and NOT Suite Commerce Advanced.
+Alternative payments are only available for web shops using SiteBuilder and NOT Suite Commerce Advanced.
 Support for Suite Commerce Advanced web shops is available from NetSuite version 16.1.
 For each currency and payment method you need to go through steps described above.

 >1.
 Go to setup > Accounting > Payment Processing Profiles > ‘Add AltaPay Plugin Profile’.
 >2.
 Complete the details, using the screenshot and notes below for guidance.